bentriom/ABCRN.jl/README.md

 ## Benchmarks

-Efforts have been made for efficient computation of simulations with 100% Julia code.
-These benchmark can be found in bench/.
+Benchmarks have been made to test the performance of the package compared to well-known efficient other packages such as `DifferentialEquations.jl`.

 ## Info